 Having said that, tension does set real limits on speed and fluency in both hands.
 When faced with such limits, the natural reaction may be to power through with increased effort, which tends to lock up muscles further, leading to a vicious cycle.

 Furthermore, when accumulated over a prolonged period, muscle tension is the most common cause of injury in practicing musicians.
-The only way to beak this cycle is to become aware of it and monitor how your hands feel as you tackle a fast passage or an awkward shift for example.
+The only way to beak this cycle is to become aware of it and mindfully monitor how your hands feel as you tackle a fast passage or an awkward shift.
+I like to call it active relaxation.

 1. Unnatural hand positions commonly lead to tension.

-Becoming actively aware of your thumbs while playing eliminates most problems regarding hand tension, and the shape of the rest of your hands will take care of whatever tension that might remain.
+If becoming actively aware of your thumbs while playing eliminates most problems regarding hand tension, shaping your hands more naturally will take care of whatever tension that might remain.

 As mentioned in the previous article, the shape of both hands must be as close as possible to the loose shape the hands assume while hanging idly at your side.
 In the right hand, this shape is quite easy to maintain.
 In the left hand, however, stretches and playing awkward double stops may at times disturb its natural posture.